Indonesia: €1,115 Star Alliance Premium Economy from Benelux (Incl. 2×23 Kg Checked Luggage)

 Search & Book

-The fare rules state a minimum stay requirement of 6 days or a Sunday.
+The fare rules state a minimum stay requirement of 10 days and a maximum stay of 12 months.
 Furthermore, you need to book these tickets at least 28 days before departure.
-While the booking will not be refundable, you can modify the flights for a fee of €200 + the price difference.
+Departures are available from October 2025 to July 2026.

 Miles & Points